Category Archives: 1962 Films

 Grade: B+

-If viewers can look past the messy nature of The Notorious Landlady (1962) and the schizophrenic pacing that appears intermittently then the film is enjoyable.
+If viewers can overlook The Notorious Landlady (1962) ‘s messy nature and intermittent schizophrenic pacing, the film is enjoyable.

-It’s not platinum status but a decent enough flick, especially for Kim Novak and Jack Lemmon fans, who were big stars.
+It’s not platinum status, but it’s a decent enough flick, especially for Kim Novak and Jack Lemmon fans, who were big stars.
 This is the third and final film that the duo starred in.

-Like the film, their chemistry goes in and out but appealing is to see Novak in a comic role whereas the genre is familiar territory for the funny Lemmon.
+Like the film, their chemistry fluctuates, but it is appealing to see Novak in a comic role, whereas the genre is familiar territory for the funny Lemmon.

-After her husband mysteriously disappears, Carly Hardwicke (Novak) finds it impossible to rent a room in her lovely London apartment, because everyone assumes she’s responsible.
+After her husband mysteriously disappears, Carly Hardwicke (Novak) finds renting a room in her lovely London apartment impossible because everyone assumes she’s responsible.

-American diplomat William Gridley (Jack Lemmon), is new to the city and desires a residence with her.
-It doesn’t hurt matters that Carly is easy on the eyes.
-William becomes smitten with her unaware of her troubles.
+American diplomat William Gridley (Jack Lemmon) is new to the city and desires to live with Carly.
+It doesn’t hurt that Carly is easy on the eyes.
+William becomes smitten with her, unaware of her troubles.

 When his boss, Franklyn Ambruster (Fred Astaire), learns what Gridley has stumbled into, the two men try to clear her name.
 A series of lies and misunderstandings catapult events into a compelling mystery.

-Even though neither William nor Carly are British the foggy locale works well and provides foreign mystery.
-They reside in a courtyard type of home where neighbors can see in or they can see out to other apartments.
+Even though neither William nor Carly is British, the foggy locale works well and provides a foreign mystery.
+They reside in a courtyard-type home, from which neighbors can see in or out to other apartments.
 This comes into greater play towards the end of the film.

-This is just one example of an Alfred Hitchcock influence from 1954’s Rear Window which director Richard Quine heftily borrows from.
+This is just one example of Alfred Hitchcock’s influence on 1954’s Rear Window, which director Richard Quine heftily borrows.
 He’s wise to do so since he secured Novak, fresh from her role in Vertigo (1958) two years earlier.

-Despite tepid chemistry between the stars I ultimately enjoy their romance.
-It’s a hard sell that the gorgeous Carly would fall head over heels for the everyman William but she does.
+Despite the tepid chemistry between the stars, I ultimately enjoyed their romance.
+It’s a hard sell that the gorgeous Carly would fall head over heels for the everyman William, but she does.

-The last act brings the reemergence of a threatening character, an unexpected villain, and a race to save another character in dangerous peril.
+The last act introduces a threatening character, an unexpected villain, and a race to save another character in dangerous peril.

 A courtroom scene also adds to the tension.